Yash-icodetest/kilocode/apps/kilocode-docs/docs/advanced-usage/deploy.md

 - Build logs
 - Preview/Production URL

-From the history view, you can:
+From the Deployment Details, you can:

 - Inspect previous builds
-- Restore a stable version
+- Redeploy the project
-- Compare outputs across deployments
+- Delete the deployment

 ## Common Use Cases